Frueber/MidiTapTempoPedal/README.md

 ### Peripherals

-- 1 momentary foot switch button.
+- 1 SPST (single pole, single throw) momentary foot switch button.
-  > As the Arduino will handle the NC / NO (normally closed / normally open) circuit for button presses there isn't a need for a complex button that can support NC / NO or bypass circuitry.
-A simple two-pole momentary foot switch is perfect for the job.
+  > As the Arduino will handle the NC / NO (normally closed / normally open) circuit for the connected non-MIDI device, there isn't a need for a complex button that can support NC / NO or bypass circuitry.
+A simple single-pole normally open momentary foot switch is perfect for the job.
-- 1 switch, such as a single DIP, slide, toggle, or on/off switch.
+- 1 SPDT switch (single DIP, slide, toggle, or on/off switch).
   or
   1 2-pin connector; an additional jumper cap would be needed.
   > Used for switching between a NC or NO (normally closed/open) tempo signal.
 If connecting to a device via the instrument cable jack make sure to check the specification of that device before use; choose NC or NO accordingly.